aws-team-deeksha2taruni/aws-thumbnail-resizing/README.md

 5.Add the permissions policy you created in the previous step by doing the following:

-  a.In the policy search box, enter LambdaS3Policy.
+  - In the policy search box, enter LambdaS3Policy.

-  b.In the search results, select the check box for LambdaS3Policy.
+  - In the search results, select the check box for LambdaS3Policy.

-  c.Choose Next.
+  - Choose Next.

 6.Under Role details, for the Role name enter LambdaS3Role.